epfl-ada/ada-2021-project-palomamo/docs/index.md

 {% include perc_female_uk_allyears.html %}
 {% include perc_female_uk_means.html %}

-This disparity remains more or less constant throughout the 5-year span with an average between 13%   and 37%.
+The disparity remains more or less constant throughout the 5-year span with an average between 13%   and 37%.
 Females are best represented in **Daily Mail** and **Daily Star** which are both tabloid newspapers.

 A statistical hypothesis testing on UK’s dataset on women in newspapers (more information in the notebook) shows that there is a correlation between time and the percentage of women in the following newspapers  : Daily Mirror, Daily Express, i, Financial Times and The Sun.